Pancharatnam-Zak phase: Introduction

 \section{Introduction}

-The concept of geometric phase \cite{anandan1992} appears surprisingly late in the development of quantum mechanics.
-The work of Pancharatnam~\cite{pancha1956} on the interference of polarized light is now recognized as an early precursor of this phase~\cite{berry1987}.
-Other anticipations of this effect are found in the works of Mead and Truhlar~\cite{mead1979}, Herzberg and Longuet-Higgins~\cite{herzberg1963} and Aharonov and Bohm~\cite{aharonov1959}.
-The work of Berry~\cite{berry1984} on the adiabatic theorem of quantum mechanics drew wide attention to the scope and generality of the geometric phase~\cite{berry1987} which manifests in a variety of phenomena across physics~\cite{shapere1989}.
+Recent years have witnessed a rapid growth in the application of the abstract concepts of topology in physics, particularly in condensed matter physics~\cite{bernevig2013topological, asboth2016short, vanderbilt2018}.
+It has led to the discovery of a new type of material, for example, topological insulators and the detection of hitherto unobserved Majorana and Weyl fermions as emergent quasiparticles in low-energy condensed matter systems.
+The \emph{geometric phase} is one such well-known example in physics where topological concepts enter in an essential way.
+The geometric phase was first anticipated by Pancharatnam~\cite{pancha1956,berry1987} and came to prominence due to Berry~\cite{berry1984}.
+The geometric phase provides insights into the curvature of the underlying Hilbert space of the quantum states.
+In many cases, it is found to act as a topological index, shedding light on the topological properties of the system~\cite{shapere1989}.

-The notion of geometric phase in a condensed matter system perhaps makes its first appearance in the work of Thouless~\cite{thouless1982,niut} in the guise of a topological invariant, known as the Chern number, characterizing different quantum Hall states.
-This topological invariant was in fact, the integral of a geometric quantity (the Berry curvature) over a closed manifold~\cite{simon1983holonomy}, rather like the Gauss-Bonnet theorem in classical geometry.
-Since then, such topological invariants have been employed to understand and classify the phases of several condensed matter systems~\cite{shapere1989,haldane1988model,haldane2004berry}.
-The central theme in the current understanding of electromagnetic properties of insulators and superconductors is the usage of the geometric phase as an invariant, describing various quantum states in such systems~\cite{thouless1983quantization, bernevig2013topological, asboth2016short, vanderbilt2018, kane2010}.
+In landmark papers, Thouless {\it et al.} \cite{thouless1982,niut} showed that the electrical conductivity in a quantum Hall system could be understood in terms of a topological invariant, known as the Chern number.
+It was soon realized that the Chern number was closely related to the geometric phase~\cite{simon1983holonomy} acquired by the electron as it moved through the energy band.
+In the last three decades, the notion of geometric phase has been used to understand and classify the properties of several condensed matter systems ~\cite{shapere1989,haldane1988model,haldane2004berry}.
+The geometric phase plays a central role in the current understanding of materials like topological insulators and superconductors.
+Its value is inevitably found to govern the charge transport property in such systems~\cite{bernevig2013topological, asboth2016short, vanderbilt2018, thouless1983quantization, kane2010}.